erossini/NET8BlazorIdentity/README.md

 This solution is a boilerplate for the implementation of common functionalities like:

 - add a schema and change the name of the Identity tables
-- custom fields in the `ApplicationUser`
+- custom fields in the `ApplicationUser` (such as _FirstName_, _LastName_...)
+- display the first name of the user of the username if the name is empty